 While Lima’s culinary scene has become renowned because of its award-winning chefs and fine restaurants, a culinary explorer in Peru will also enjoy sampling the delicious flavors found at local market stalls, street vendors, and unassuming cafes throughout the country.

-Peru is not normally thought of as a chocolate producer, but cacao has been grown in Latin America for thousands of years.
-On a chocoloate tour, you’ll see first-hand how Peruvian farmers grow cacao and transform it into the high-quality delicacy that is exported to the world.
+Peru is not normally thought of like a chocolate producer, but cacao has been grown in Latin America for thousands of years.
+On a chocolate tour, you’ll see first-hand how Peruvian farmers grow cacao and transform it into the high-quality delicacy that is exported to the world.

 In Cusco, experiment with cuy, fried guinea pig, considered a delicacy.
 For the foodies that don’t have as adventurous taste buds, potato dishes are also common.
 Try papa rellena stuffed with meat, veggies, and cheese or Aji de gallina, tender chicken covered in cheese gravy along with slice potatoes.